vippsas/vipps-login-api/vipps-login-api-faq.md

 If you need to store the NIN for new users we recommend that you use an electronic ID, e.g  BankID.

-Merchants need to apply for access to NIN separately by sending an email to AccessUserInfo@vipps.no.
-In the email you should specify merchant name and organization number and name of sales unit from [VippsPortalen](https://portal.vipps.no).
-You also need to provide information on how you plan to use the NIN, the legal requirement and/or the reason why you need to use NIN to achieve required user identification.
+Merchants need to apply for access to NIN separately by sending an email to accessuserinfo@vipps.no.
+In the email you should specify:
+* Merchant name
+* Organization number
+* Name and number of the sale unit from [portal.vipps.no](https://portal.vipps.no)
+* Information on how you plan to use the NIN
+* The legal requirement and/or the reason why you need to use NIN to achieve required user identification.

 ## Who can get access to account numbers and how?

-Access to account numbers is a payed service.
+Access to account numbers is a paid service.
-Merchants need to order access to account numbers separately by sending an email to *AccessUserInfo@vipps.no*.
+Merchants need to order access to account numbers separately by sending an email to accessuserinfo@vipps.no.
+In the email you should specify:
+* Merchant name
+* Organization number
-In the email you should specify merchant name and organization number and name of sales unit from [VippsPortalen](https://portal.vipps.no).
+* Name and number of the sale unit from [portal.vipps.no](https://portal.vipps.no)
-You also need to provide information on how you plan to use the account number.
+* Information on how you plan to use the account numbers

 ## What's the purpose of the state parameter?
 The state parameter is an opaque value used by the client to maintain state between the request and callback.
 The authorization server includes this value when redirecting the user-agent back to the client.
 The parameter should be used for preventing cross-site request forgery.